ArronBeale/CI_PP3_The_Simpsons_Quiz/README.md

 ### User Stories

 ### First Time User
-1. As a player, I would like to know how to play
+1. As a player, I would like to know how to play.
-2. As a player, I would like to have a main menu
+2. As a player, I would like to have a main menu.
-3. As a player, I would like to register my name and email for future visits
+3. As a player, I would like to register my name and email for future visits.
-4. As a player, I would like to upload my score to a scoreboard
+4. As a player, I would like to upload my score to a scoreboard.
-5. As a player, I would like to know how to play
+5. As a player, I would like to know how to play.

 ### Returning User
-6. As a returning player, I would like to be remembered
+6. As a returning player, I would like to be remembered.
-7. As a returning player, I would like to view a scoreboard
+7. As a returning player, I would like to view a scoreboard.

 ### Site Owner
 8. As the site owner, I would like the game to be challenging and fun.
-9. As the site owner, I would like an eye catching logo
+9. As the site owner, I would like an eye catching logo.
-10. As the site owner, I would like some humor on the main menu
+10. As the site owner, I would like some humor on the main menu.
-11. As the site owner, I would like valid data from the player especially correct email formats
+11. As the site owner, I would like valid data from the player especially correct email formats.
-12. As the site owner, I would like a database of player scores, names and emails
+12. As the site owner, I would like a database of player scores, names and emails.
-13. As the site owner, i would like to give the option for a player to submit their score or not
+13. As the site owner, i would like to give the option for a player to submit their score or not.

 [Back to Top](<#table-of-content>)
 ## Technical Design